 4. Updated by expected traffic shape in pacing

-If your network is enabled to use expected traffic shape in pacing (see the section above), the ad server also takes hints from past delivery patterns when determining how many times to serve a line item in a given time window.
+If your network is enabled to pace based on expected traffic (see the section above), the ad server also takes hints from past delivery patterns when determining how many times to serve a line item in a given time window.

-For networks that are enabled to use expected traffic shape in pacing, OSI will take the traffic-shaped ad server goals into account and will represent a more accurate measure of delivery status.
+For networks that are enabled to pace based on expected traffic, the on-schedule indicator (OSI) will take the traffic-shaped ad server goals into account and will represent a more accurate measure of delivery status.
 Still, always be sure to check the forecast for a line item before making any delivery changes.

 If you recently created your Ad Manager network, wait at least one month before requesting that this feature be enabled.